karakastarik/learning-equality-curriculum-recommendations/README.md

 # learning-equality-curriculum-recommendations
-Kaggle repo for the comoetition
+Repo for the Kaggle competition